 The Master of Science in Clinical Counseling with Specialization in Drug and Alcohol Counseling (M.S.C.C.) program is designed for students who wish to prepare for careers and licensure in the field of addictions treatment.
 Drug and alcohol addictions remain one of the most vexing problems facing the region, the state, and society in general.
-Substance abuse is the nation's number one health problem.
-One in ten adult in the U.S. is currently addicted to alcohol or drugs and almost one-third of all adults will struggle with addictions at some point in their lives.
 While addictions are powerful and can have harmful consequences, they respond well to treatment.
 Unfortunately, there exists a shortage of therapists who are prepared with graduate-level knowledge and skills in addictions treatment.
 The M.S.C.C.
 Program is designed to provide this background.
 Students will gain basic knowledge about pharmacology, abnormal psychology, theories of addictions, and treatment options.
 Students will develop and practice counseling skills and learn how to evaluate treatment methods and techniques.
 Graduates will be able to work in this rewarding field and will be able to pursue licensure.